-Kathon FP 1.5 is one such prominant biocide readily found in the marketplace.
-It utilizes a chemistry called "isothiazolone", a type of molecule widely used in antimicrobicide applicaitons (plus shampoos and hair care products).
+Kathon FP 1.5 is one such prominent biocide readily found in the marketplace.
+It utilizes a chemistry called "isothiazolone", a type of molecule widely used in anti-microbicide applications (plus shampoos and hair care products).
 Its base formulation is manufactured by Dow Chemical and is in the same family as Dow Chemical’s Fuel Saver biocide.
 It has many white label versions, as well as a wide distribution network by other companies.
 In comparison, Bell Performance has offered its biocide solution Bellicide since 2010, for stored fuel users needing an effective solution to knock out fuel microbial problems.
 Bellicide utilizes a thiocyanate chemistry.

 How To Know What's The Best Choice